Lutu-gl/Chess-JavaFx/README.md

 There is the possiblity to make premoves (A premove in chess is when a player sets up a move that plays automatically as soon as it's their turn, independently of the opponent's move) <br>
 <img src="https://github.com/Lutu-gl/Chess-JavaFx/assets/74654393/0bc292ad-96bb-4e42-838e-5fc5fdfbb9ea" alt="Fielddesign" style="width: 50%;" />

-If you play against the computer with black or have 2 computers playing, you start the AI by clicking once on the chessboard.
+If you play against the computer with black or have 2 computers playing, you start the AI by clicking once on the chessboard. <br>
 <img src="https://github.com/Lutu-gl/Chess-JavaFx/assets/74654393/2e0314c1-34b2-4772-bac0-e5b83bb92d43" alt="Fielddesign" style="width: 50%;" />

 Various information is displayed on the right-hand side: